-The Branch sets out interest rate risk indicators and limits to identify, measure, monitor and control interest rate risk.
+The Branch has also formulated "Banking Book Interest Rate Risk Management Policy" which covers identification, measurement, control and monitoring of IRRBB.
+The policy sets out interest rate risk indicators and limits to identify, measure, monitor and control interest rate risk.
 The indicators and limits are classified into different levels, which are approved by the BOCHK and senior management accordingly.
 The Branch is required to conduct their business within the boundary of the interest rate risk limits as stipulated by BOCHK as well as local regulatory guidelines.